Exploiting Optical Flow Guidance for Transformer-Based Video Inpainting: Experiments

 \subsubsection{Amplitude loss}

 We report the results after imposing amplitude loss to FGT++ in Tab.~\ref{amp}.
-We observe the amplitude supervision could greatly improve the PSNR and SSIM metrics but with slight sacrifice of LPIPS.
+We observe that amplitude supervision could greatly improve the PSNR and SSIM metrics but with a slight sacrifice of LPIPS.
 We calculate the amplitude map of each frame in the DAVIS dataset, including ground truth and completed frames with or without amplitude loss under the square maskset setting.
 We divide the amplitude in each frame into four groups.
 Given a ground truth frame $K$, we transform it to the amplitude domain $\mathcal{A}(K)$ and obtain the maximal amplitude value $\mathcal{A}(K)_{max}$.
-We define the low frequency group as group 1 if the the amplitude value $\mathcal{A}_i$ satisfies $\lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}} \leq -4$; the middle-low frequency group as group 2 if $-4 < \lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}} \leq -3$; the middle frequency group as group 3 if $-3 < \lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}} \leq -2$; the high frequency group as group 4 if $-2 < \lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}}$.
+We define the low-frequency group as group 1 if the amplitude value $\mathcal{A}_i$ satisfies $\lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}} \leq -4$; the middle-low frequency group as group 2 if $-4 < \lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}} \leq -3$; the middle-frequency group as group 3 if $-3 < \lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}} \leq -2$; the high-frequency group as group 4 if $-2 < \lg{\frac{\mathcal{A}_i}{\mathcal{A}(K)_{max}}}$.
 We illustrate the ratio of the pixels in each amplitude group to all pixels and the percentage decrease of $L_1$ distance of amplitude w.r.t. ground truth in the results with amplitude loss relative to the results without amplitude loss in Fig.~\ref{fig:amp_loss}.
-We observe that the majority in amplitude maps are low frequency or middle-low frequency, and the $L_1$ distance in these two groups gets the most improvement.
-Therefore the supervision in amplitude domain will emphasize the alignment of low frequency components between the results and the ground truth, which leads to the quantitative performance boost in PSNR and SSIM metrics.
-However, the high frequency group occupies only a tiny amount in the amplitude maps, which causes the amplitude loss ignores the supervision of the high frequency components in video inpainting process.
-Such behavior leads to the slight drop of the LPIPS metric.
+We observe that the majority of amplitude maps are low frequency or middle-low frequency, and the $L_1$ distance in these two groups gets the most improvement.
+Therefore the supervision in the amplitude domain will emphasize the alignment of low-frequency components between the results and the ground truth, which leads to the quantitative performance boost in PSNR and SSIM metrics.
+However, the high-frequency group occupies only a tiny amount in the amplitude maps, which causes the amplitude loss to ignore the supervision of the high-frequency components in the video inpainting process.
+Such behavior leads to a slight drop in the LPIPS metric.